Fodilahy-mena/WKP9/readme.md

 Feel free to add some beautiful styling to your website when you're done fetching and sorting the data.

 Good luck 💻

+### Report

+1. The structure of the project.

+    - To make the data from Studio Ghibli Movies url more accessible, I used fetch().
+I used a catch method in case there is an error intead of fulfilling the promise.
+    - I used async await function so that it is loading until the prossess of uploading the data from the url is done.

+2. If you had more time, what area of your project would you improve?

+3. Did you learn anything new while working on this project?

+4. What was the most challenging part for you?

+5. Any other comments?